orenbaldinger/orenbaldinger.github.io/readme.md

 I have worked as a Research Assistant under [Damir Cavar](https://damir.cavar.me/) at [Indiana University].

-I was employed for 10 years as lead full-stack software developer and small-business contractor and consultant by [Comsite International, Inc](https://www.comsite.net).
+I have worked for 10 years as lead full-stack software developer and small-business contractor and consultant by [Comsite International, Inc](https://www.comsite.net).

 ## Professional Experience